Dance Video Index

 Admiring La Argentina

-First performed in 1977, this is the masterpiece that brought Ohno Kazuo international fame as a butoh dancer.
+First performed in 1977, this is the masterpiece that brought Kazuo Ohno international fame as a butoh dancer.
 'La Argentina' refers to the innovative Spanish dancer Antonia Mercé, who left a deep impression on Ohno when he saw her perform at the Imperial Theatre in Tokyo in 1929.
 This piece was an ode to her.

 -Awarded the 9th Dance Critics Society Prize in 1977- Performer(s)